On the Kontsevich integral for knotted trivalent graphs: Corrections - constructing a knotted graph invariant

 Let us say a word about our slight abuse of notation in stating this lemma:

-For the statement, we mean that the edges of the answer are oriented according to the orientations of the edges of the picture we're computing $Z_2$ of, So the leftmost and rightmost sides are not really equal.
+In the statement, we mean that the edges of the answer are oriented according to the orientations of the edges of the picture we're computing $Z_2$ of, so the leftmost and rightmost sides are not really equal.

 For the definition of $a \in {\mathcal A}_2$, due to the symmetry of the picture, it doesn't matter which way the two parallel edges go, as long as they are oriented the same way.
-In other words, $S_1 S_2 (a)=a$.
+In other words, $S_1 S_2 (a)=a$, where $S_1$ and $S_2$ are the orientation reversing maps.
+Note also, that by definition of $Z_2$, $a$ is an invertible element of ${\mathcal A}_2$.